CHEN46/nodejs_workspace/README.md

    You can recap packages and APIs in node_modules folder.

-    1. Confirmed people wordwild (almost complete)
+    1. Confirmed people wordwild (almost done)

     Mainly showing process in demo.html (!!! please ignore index.html !!!).